 Submitting to Spontaneous Generations is easy.
 First, you will need to register as a user.
-Please click LOG IN at the top of the page.
 When entering account information, be sure to check off the "author" box under account type.
-Once registered and logged in, simply click USER HOME and then select "Author" on the main page.
+Once registered, please log in.
+Once registered and logged in, navigate to USER HOME, select "Author," and then "[New Submission]."

 Five requirements for submission:

 1. The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

 2. Your manuscript file is in RTF or DOC format.

 3. The text is single-spaced; uses a 12-point font; employs italics rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.